 Shortly before Ćukovi (about eight kilometres further on the road) there’s another entrance, entrance No. 2.
 On my GPS I saw an educational theme trail named “Along the Paths of Past” to Štrbački buk, the waterfall in Una National Park.
 Some say this is the most beautiful route to Štrbački buk.
 I don’t know about the other route, but this educational trail surely made up for the endless road hikes and scary confrontations with dogs.
 Yes, Una National Park is definitely worth a little extra effort, trust me.

 From Štrbački buk you basically follow the Una river until the road bends to the right, to Orašac.
 After Orašac there’s only one way to Kulen Vakuf, the road.
 Although I definitely prefer biking roads like this, it wasn’t that unpleasant.
-After two kilometres the sun showed up, one kilometer further I had to peel off three layers and when I reached Kulen Vakuf I could treat myself to a cup of coffee on a sunny terrace at the river side.
+After two kilometres the sun showed up, one kilometre further I had to peel off three layers and when I reached Kulen Vakuf I could treat myself to a cup of coffee on a sunny terrace at the riverside.

 After two crazy long, cold and wet days I decided to spend an extra night in Kulen Vakuf.
 There are a few nice sight-seeing-sights like the medieval fortress of Ostrovica, the remnants of the old burg of Havala and the Sultan Ahmed Mosque.